AliceWonderland/hacktoberfest/profiles/readme.md

 Projects

-- Works on MacD project
+- Works on Mcd project

 - Works on AWS